sascha-andres/devenv/README.md

 #### name

-Is used to identofy the repository for operations specific to onwe repository
+Is used to identify the repository for operations specific to one repository

 #### path

-A relative path where thje repository is cloned to
+A relative path where the repository is cloned to

 #### url